 National and International Titles must have all officials for the bout approved by the Director of Officials.

 All National and International titles MUST be filmed professionally for later viewing in the event of an appeal.
-Any appeal must be made within 24 hours of the bout.
+Any appeal must be made within 7 days of the bout (For the cost of the appeal follow the instructions on the WBC MuayThai Professional regulations).

 Social media publication/comment of the bout by an applicant for the appeal automatically rules the appeal invalid.